Gurdeep Kohli: Film

 Gurdip debuted in the 2012 Bollywood film Rowdy Rathore, which was directed by Prabhu Deva.
 She also appeared in the 2019 film Student of the Year 2, as Anamika Bani.

 Personal life

-After years of working on television and as a model, Gurdip married Arjun Punj on 10 December 2006, her co-star from Sanjivani.
-The couple have two children, a daughter named Meher born in 2010 and a son named Mahir born in 2015.
+After years of working on television and as a model, Gurdip married Arjun Punj, her co-star from Sanjivani, on 10 December 2006.
+The couple have two children, a daughter named Meher, born in 2010 and a son named Mahir, born in 2015.